What is an Elevation Certificate:

 Existing Elevation Certificates:

 The City of Prescott may have a record of the Elevation Certificate for a parcel located in the Designated FEMA Special Flood Hazard Area (FSHA).
-If you’re requesting a copy of an existing, Elevation Certificate, please submit a Public Records Request.
-The request must include the parcel and/or address.
+Elevation Certificates which are on file with City of Prescott can be found by clicking on the below image:

 Note: FEMA maps were updated March 6, 2018.
 Any Elevation Certificates older than this date is no longer valid.